sugaryourcoffee/secondhand/doc/upgrading-rails-4.1-to-rails-4.2.md

     Capybara.server = :webrick

-Running rspec again we reduced with this small change the from 145 to 27, that I call progress.
+Running rspec again we reduced with this small change the errors from 145 to 27, that I call progress.

 #### WARNING: Using the `raise_error` matcher